-I am giddy with excitement about this new recipe.
+I am SO excited about this new recipe.
 You are going to LOVE these Greek-Style Green Beans and Chicken Thighs!

 Why?
 I’ll tell you why.

 Because it’s an ENTIRE meal cooked in your slow cooker.
 The ULTIMATE one-pot meal (and it’s budget-friendly!).
 The Greek-style green beans- flavored with dill, lemon, tomatoes, garlic, and onion- simmer underneath the chicken thighs for hours, and the delicious juices from the chicken slowly seep into the veggies to make them melt-in-your-mouth tender.

 And the chicken- oh, the chicken- is fall-off-the-bone tender and juicy.

 Have you ever had Greek-style green beans?
 If not, you’re in for a treat!
 You can certainly make this recipe sans chicken for your next crowd-pleasing side dish.

 Greek green beans are packed full of flavor and super tender because they are cooked for a very long time, similarly to Southern-Style Green Beans.
 Mixed with fresh diced tomatoes, onions, garlic, fresh dill (or other herbs), lemon juice, and PLENTY of salt and pepper, they are definitely an impressive dish on their own.

 I love this recipe because it’s a great way to use your slow cooker for veggies.
 Usually, crockpot recipes are very meat-heavy.
 There are soups… but you can only have so many soups.
 Green beans are the perfect vegetable to slow cook since they hold up and don’t turn to mush.

 A note on the chicken: when you assemble this meal in your slow cooker, you will mix together all ingredients for the green beans and then lay the chicken on top, skin side up, drizzled with olive oil and seasoned with salt and pepper.